 For the final 10% of the final score, we evaluated the battery life of each board, looking at how long it ran while playing, how far you could travel, and the time to totally recharge a dead battery.
 The Hoverheart again scored in the middle of the group, earning a 5 out of 10 for its performance.
 The following chart shows how this compares to the rest of the products

 The Hoverheart has a slightly above average range, lasting for 6.6 miles before calling it quits.
-The chart below shows how this compares to the rest of the pack.
+To see how this compares, look at the chart below.

 The Hoverheart lasted for about an hour and twenty minutes riding around our obstacle course.
 This course had a variety of different twists and turn, as well as a slalom and back-and-forth section, to simulate playing around on the board, rather than driving it continuously for distance.
 The battery took a little over three hours to totally recharge, slightly more than the manufacturer's claimed time of 2-3 hours.